OuttaLineNomad/throttle/README.md

 ## Overview

-Package throttle allows users to use functions to keep with different API throttling policies.
+This library allows users to use functions to keep with different API throttling policies.

 Use LeakyBucket to make calls to web services that require a leaky bucket algorithm, and use ExpBackoff if you need an exponential backoff call.